Symptoms of Dyslexia Checklist By Age And Issue

 Your Next Step

-A Gemm Learning educational consultant can help you understand if your child’s reading errors are random and normal.
-If you are unsure about the above dyslexia checklist, call for a free consult or ask your questions here.
+A Gemm Learning educational consultant can help you understand if your child’s reading errors are typical or indicative of a greater struggle.
+If you are unsure about the above dyslexia symptoms checklist, call for a free consult or ask your questions here.